davewalker5/FlightBooking/FlightBooking/README.rst

 Dependencies
 ------------
-The core flight booking application has no external dependencies but one or more of the boarding card generators are required to generate and save boarding cards and they introduce their own dependencies.
+The core flight booking package has no external dependencies but one or more of the boarding card generators are required to generate and save boarding cards and they introduce their own dependencies.
 See the requirements.txt files for the generator plugins for dependencies.
 Also, "coverage" should be installed to run the code coverage report.